chucklever/i-d-othername-spec/draft-cel-nfsv4-othername-spec.md

 : Complete.

 Coverage:
-: The proposed mechanism has been implemented in its entirety using an OID from the FreeBSD arc.
+: The mechanism to represent user@domain strings has been implemented using an OID from the FreeBSD arc.

 Licensing:
 : BSD 3-clause